 - a.
-The salary of faculty members at the time of initial appointment is determined by the associate provost and academic dean in consultation with the divisional dean and department chair [and/or the dean of the School of Theology].
+The salary of faculty members at the time of initial appointment is determined by the vice provost.
 This offer is to be approved by the president. - b.
 Compensation for faculty members holding term contracts, whether full time or part time (as described in Sections 2.1.3 and 2.1.4), is determined by the type of contract and the factors mentioned above.
-The salaries and benefits of termcontract faculty will be adjusted commensurate with that of ranked faculty on an annual basis. - c.
+The salaries and benefits of term- contract faculty will be adjusted commensurate with that of tenured/tenure-track faculty on an annual basis. - c.
 Faculty members receive an increase in salary with promotion in rank. - d.
-The provost is responsible for recommending individual faculty compensation according to the compensation package formula approved each year by the Faculty Assembly in accord with the annual budget as approved by the Board of Trustees [Board of Regents and The Chapter of the corporation]. - The provost makes individual inequity adjustments upon the review of recommendations of the Faculty Compensation and Benefits Committee. - e.
+The provost is responsible for recommending individual faculty compensation according to the compensation package formula approved each year by the Faculty Senate in accord with the annual budget as approved by the college's [university's] Board of Trustees. - The provost makes individual inequity adjustments upon the review of recommendations of the Faculty Compensation and Benefits Committee. - e.
 An individual faculty member may appeal to the provost to request an adjustment in salary.
 If unsatisfied with the provost's response, he or she may appeal to the president. - f.
 In order to establish a fair system of salary based on principles of equity, the administration and the faculty in collaboration will establish criteria for the selection of other institutions of higher learning for the purpose of comparing the salary packages afforded by such other institutions with that proposed by the college [university].